joshkendrick/MediaUtilityBelt/README.md

 There are 2 configurations you'll need to run in order to debug.
 Run the debug execution in the pom, then run a RemoteJVM Debugger config to debug it.

 #### Publishing:
+`mvn clean compile package`

 Note that when trying to publish, the built jar will appear in a "shade/" subdirectory - NOT under "target/" directory

+Once the jar is built, you should be able to use it by double-clicking the jar (if you have Java set up correctly on your machine)
+- make sure to test the program outside IntelliJ.
+If issues are encountered, you can start the program through shell with java -jar <filename>.jar and any stack trace will print to the console

 #### Setup:
-Since this targets Java 11 (I used Amazon Coretto 11), to do development you will need to download the javafx sdk and put it on your computer someplace.
+Since this targets Java 17, to do development you will need to download the javafx sdk and put it on your computer someplace.
 You may have to update a config or setting to get it to build

 If you want to run your own version, you will need to create a project on Google APIs Console, create your own OAuth consent screen with the google-photos-viewonly scope, add your google account as a test user, create an OAuth 2.0 Client ID and replace the client_secrets.json in this project with the one you download.
 It isn't hard, just not-obvious, but after all that, running it should work.